Caring for your Linens

-Linen and cotton are natural fibers.
+Linen and cotton are natural fibres.
 To ensure that they keep all their softness and strength you must take good care of them.
 Follow these few instructions:

 - Check that you have bought the correct size before washing.
-Remember that all pure cottons and linens shrink after the first wash by 3 to 10% depending on the fabric.
-This shrinking may be minimized by always pre washing cotton and linen in cold water.
+Remember that all pure cottons and linens shrink after the first wash by 3-10% depending on the fabric.
+This shrinking may be minimised by always pre-washing cotton and linen in cold water.

 - Check the care label in case it suggests dry clean only.

 - Always separate the white from the coloured linens.
 Wash red and black separately from other colours.

 - Do not wash linen and cotton natural fibres with synthetic fabrics.
 This may cause pilling on the natural fabrics.

 - Always use a biodegradable detergent or non-biological powders, avoiding those containing whiteners, bleach, optical brighteners or alkalis, all of which can alter colour and weaken your fabric over time.

 - Do not use excessive amounts of washing detergent as this can clog the fibres.
 Unless they are very soiled, your linen will be just as clean with a smaller amount of detergent.

 - Heat damages fine linens whether in the washing machine or the dryer.
 Wash in water around 40°C.

 - Remove from the washing machine immediately after washing to avoid wrinkles.